Dave is starting to feel under time pressure and shares his thinking:

 The Americans receive ten support points for this turn and given I expect to come up against more armour I decide to call forward a Sherman and two bazooka teams.
 These arrive from the west and as the Germans have a platoon at Assembly Point D they run the risk of interdiction (and possible destruction).
 I make a roll for each of the units and while none of them are destroyed they all fail to make it through to Consthum.
 I will need to try again in Campaign Turn 8.
 That's disappointing, but at least they are still available and can make another attempt to break through.

-For this campaign turn Dave announces that the Germans will be attacking two maps - Map 1 Skyline Drive and Map 3 Holzthum Village.
+So we will witness two German attacks this campaign turn - Map 1 Skyline Drive and Map 3 Holzthum Village.
 We will start by playing the attack on Skyline Drive.

 Campaign Turn 7 scenario 1 Skyline Drive

 This will be their third attempt to clear the crossroads.
 Up until now the Americans have proven very difficult to dislodge but I have to confess I'm not very optimistic about this one.
 I have no doubt I'll be attacked by German armour and I suspect Dave will use it aggressively while keeping his infantry out of sight.
 If that's the case I will be asking a great deal from my solitary bazooka team, those two men will carry a lot of responsibility in the fight ahead.

 Here are Dave's thoughts on how he intends to approach this one: